lambergmiki/IoT-Summer-2025/README.md

 As mentioned in the project overview, the initial objective was to create a sensor that monitors the ambient temperature where my pizza dough usually rests (the kitchen), and ping me on Discord if the temperature reaches a certain threshold so I could take the appropriate action.
 This would allow me to be do other things and not constantly worry about the fluctuating temperature - I would instead receive pings via the Discord application on my mobile phone.

-However, as the project progressed, I realized I would want more than just ambient temperature readings at some point — I would want to monitor the actual temperature of the dough itself.
-Reading the temperatures of the dough would make for more accurate readings because it's affected by kneading and our body temperature which means it often has a different temperature than the ambient temperature.
+However, as the project progressed, I realized I would possibly need more accurate readings of the dough temperature, rather than the ambient temperature.
+This led to discussions with a TA who recommended a DS18B20, a *digital*, food-safe temperature probe that I would insert into the dough for more accurate readings.
+I did not pursue this because of other priorities at the time, but it might be something worth trying in the future.

-After discussions with TA's I was given the recommendation to try a DS18B20, a *digital*, food-safe temperature probe that can be inserted into the actual dough for a more accurate reading.
-It should be said that I do not know whether the proofing of a pizza dough would consume the probe or not.

 # Material
 I chose the Basic Starter Kit by Freenove as recommended by the course management.
 Seeing as it was my first encounter with this kind of tech, I found it reasonable.
 The following items were used in this project.
 I've included the starter kit as a whole, but also the individual components that I actually used from that base kit.
 How they were used will follow in chapters below.
+Buying the components individually would cost much less than the starter kit, if the sole purpose is to copy this project.

 | Component                                                                                                                         | Image                                                 | Description                                                      | Cost                |
 |-----------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------|------------------------------------------------------------------|---------------------|